Canon 1D Mark II N vs Canon RP

 - More modern: Reflects 13 years and 5 months of technical progress since the 1D Mark II N launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the Canon RP is the clear winner of the contest (24 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the Canon RP is the clear winner of the contest (25 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II N and the Canon RP in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.